Our Staff

 • Ayeola is a Project Director at CPRL.
 She provides research, organizational strategy and development, and philanthropic advising services to non-profit organizations and foundations.
 At CPRL, she has developed strategic plans and measurement frameworks, designed and conducted a formative evaluation of improvement networks, and facilitated trainings on Evolutionary Learning.
 Prior to launching her consulting practice, Ayeola served as a Senior Program Officer at the Wallace Foundation focused on school and district leadership and was the founding director of the 100Kin10 Funders Collaborative where she supported the strategic philanthropy of more than 34 national, regional, and corporate funders.
 Ayeola has a BA from Duke University and an MS from Harvard Graduate School of Education.

 • Andrea is a Director of Legal Strategy and Policy at CPRL.
-She provides policy advice and leads student teams on projects on topics addressing high-quality instructional materials and teacher professional development to use those materials, the use of continuous improvement methodologies to improve teacher training and instructional practice, and the spread of innovative, interdisciplinary practices in professional education.
+At CPRL, she provides policy advice and leads student teams on projects on topics addressing high-quality instructional materials and teacher professional development to use those materials, the use of continuous improvement methodologies to improve instructional practice, and restructuring work to include meaningful stakeholder participation.
 Prior to joining CPRL, Andrea worked at various organizations in the education sector, including community-based organizations, legal services groups, and schools.
 She is also a former middle school English teacher, having taught in Newark, New Jersey.
 She earned a JD from Harvard Law School and an AB from Princeton in English.